bobbybudnick/SFS-Infrastructure/README.md

 Sierra 340 - lsim - ttyUSB1 works well but screen does not show - cdc_mbim
 Sierra 313 - lsim - ttyUSB3 is perfect - disablembim irrelevant with sierra
 So this mode is only relevant to making Sierra 340 work better
-However sierra 313 does work dial up style with sierra driver
+However Sierra 313 does work dial up style with sierra driver
 ZTE mf861 just works well in general and may expose all ports anyway
 VSVABEFV is trash